sbip-sg/mecanywhere/README.md

 # Overview

-This repository contains the services for the MECAnywhere project that are used to interact with pymeca and the smart contracts.
-Use the pymeca-actors to join the MECAnywhere ecosystem now!
+This repository contains the services for the MECA project that are used to interact with pymeca and the smart contracts.
+Use the pymeca-actors to join the MECA ecosystem now!

 ### Architecture